top of page

 Alex looks forward to contributing to the wellbeing of young people and supporting them to build resilience, connection and a strong sense of self.

-Availability: Alex has availability for new clients in 2026.
+Availability: Alex has capacity for new clients in 2026.
 Enquire now to book in with Alex.

 Hannah Belton